Discover

 Information Centers

-The GeoPark Ruhrgebiet includes two information centres, where visitors are informed about regional geology and the offers oft the GeoPark Ruhrgebiet.
-The information centre in Witten priorizes the development and ressources of hard coal.
-The information centre in Ennepetal spezializes on karst and caves.
+The GeoPark Ruhrgebiet includes three information centers, where visitors are informed about regional geology and the offers oft the GeoPark Ruhrgebiet.
+The information center in Witten priorizes the development and ressources of hard coal.
+The information center in Ennepetal spezializes on karst and caves.
+The information center in Wesel lays a focus on the ice age.

 Interactive map